 - First-year students are considered for scholarships based on their UIC applications.
 They may submit additional forms for federal or merit-based aid.

 - Transfer undergraduates, continuing undergraduates, ROTC cadets and non-resident undergraduates have several scholarship, grant, and waiver opportunities.

 - The Honors College offers merit scholarships to first-year students based on their UIC applications.
 It also awards merit scholarships to transfer students, current Honors College students and others.
 The listserv firstname.lastname@example.org keeps students up to date on opportunities.

 - Graduate students can seek assistantships, fellowships and other aid through their colleges.

-- For professional school students and undergraduates, the Office of Special Scholarships advises on competitive awards.
+- For professional school students and undergraduates, the Office of External Fellowships advises on competitive awards.

 - Find and apply to available scholarships at UIC with the UIC SnAP website.